Skip to main content

 The first castle here was built in the 12th century under the orders of Baldwin IV, Count of Hainaut.

-During the 15th century the castle was known as Château de la Salles and in 1461 it was restored under the orders of Philip the Good, Duke of Burgundy.
-Margaret of York, widow of Charles the Bold, Duke of Burgundy, had received Binche as a dowry.
-Around 1500 she had the Château de la Salles extended.
+During the 15th century, the castle was known as Château de la Salles, and in 1461, it was restored under the direction of Philip the Good, Duke of Burgundy.
+Margaret of York, widow of Charles the Bold, Duke of Burgundy, received Binche as a dowry.
+Around 1500, she expanded the Château de la Salles.
+In 1528, Mary of Hungary became Governess of the Netherlands.
+She often stayed in Binche, which soon became one of her favorite residences.
+In return for her loyalty, Charles V, the Holy Roman Emperor, granted his sister lifetime usufruct of the imperial estate of Binche.
+She decided to demolish the castle and build a Renaissance-style palace in its place.
+Construction was entrusted to architect Jacques Du Broeucq in 1545.

-At present the ruins of Castle are part of a public park.
-The ruins themselves can not be visited but can be seen easily in the park.
-The park is accessible during daytime.
-These are great ruins with lots to explore.
+Today, the ruins of Binche Castle are part of a public park.
+While the ruins themselves cannot be visited, they can be easily seen within the park.
+The park is open during the day.
+These ruins are an interesting site with plenty to explore.

 Gallery